Methods of Survey Data Collection

 The in-person interview is usually more costly than any other data collection method.
 Interviewers must be trained and flown to geographic areas or found and trained within the area of study.
 It may be unrealistic to send interviewers into areas of high-density housing or high crime which may result in an important demographic left out of the study.

 Telephone interviews are less expensive than in-person interviews and may be more or less expensive than mailings, depending on the numbers involved.
-Access to some people is easier by telephone, however, even in this technical age, not everyone has one.
+Access to some people is easier by telephone.
+However, there may still be some people who are not reachable by phone.

 Fewer interviewers are needed to conduct telephone than in-person interviews; if interviewers call from the same location, they can clarify questions with each other, assuring greater standardization and reliability.

 Rapport and trust are difficult to establish by telephone.
 Respondents retain varying degrees of anonymity by phone, depending on how phone numbers are obtained.
 It is increasingly difficult to distinguish telemarketing calls from the bona fide survey researcher.
 That, along with increasing identity theft, has made the general public more skeptical about sharing information with anyone for any reason over the phone.

-More people may be reached this way than any other, although up to date mailing lists are difficult to come by and postage can be expensive.
+More people may be reached by paper surveys than any other method, although up to date mailing lists may be difficult to come by and postage can be expensive.

 Mailed questionnaires give people time to think about their responses and to use resources at home or at work when responding.
 There is, of course, no chance to ask probing questions or clarify information.

-Through sleet, rain or snow, the mail can be delayed or lost entirely.
-If a mailed questionnaire does arrive, it may be discarded with the junk mail; mailed questionnaires are less personal than any other survey method.
+Through sleet, rain, or snow, the mail can be delayed or lost.
+When a mailed questionnaire does arrive, it may be discarded with the junk mail; mailed questionnaires are less personal than any other survey method.

-The use of online questionnaires has exploded, given the plethora of technological advances.
-Online questionnaires may well be the least expensive way to reach the greatest number of people – globally.
-Although not everyone has a computer, computers are available at public libraries and community agencies.
+The use of online questionnaires is very popular.
+Online questionnaires are the least expensive way to reach the greatest number of people – globally.
+Although not everyone has a computer, tablet, or smart phone, computers are available at public libraries and community agencies.